Who Was Anne Frank?

 Their mother was not allowed to go with them.
 Edith fell ill and died at Auschwitz shortly after arriving at the camp, on January 6, 1945.

 Frank and her sister Margot both came down with typhus in the early spring of 1945.
-They died within a day of each other in March 1945, only a few weeks before British soldiers liberated the German Bergen-Belsen concentration camp where they was interned.
+They died within a day of each other in March 1945, only a few weeks before British soldiers liberated the German Bergen-Belsen concentration camp where they were interned.
 Frank was just 15 years old at the time of her death, one of more than 1 million Jewish children who died in the Holocaust.

 At the end of the war, Frank's father Otto, the sole survivor of the concentration camps, returned home to Amsterdam, searching desperately for news of his family.
 On July 18, 1945, he met two sisters who had been with Frank and Margot at Bergen-Belsen and delivered the tragic news of their deaths.